Trindon Holliday: Track and field

+At some point after leaving the NFL in 2015, Holliday returned to LSU to complete his college degree.
+He graduated in the summer semester of 2023 with a bachelor's degree.

 Professional career

-2010 NFL Draft
+Pre-draft

-Leading up to the 2010 NFL Scouting Combine, Trindon Holliday had hoped to break Chris Johnson's record mark of 4.24 in the 40-yard dash.
+Leading up to the 2010 NFL Scouting Combine, Holliday had hoped to break Chris Johnson's record mark of 4.24 in the 40-yard dash.
 Holliday had self-reported running times as fast as 4.21, which seemed plausible given his extensive track background, and the fastest 100 m dash time of any football player in NCAA history.
 At the combine, reports of Holliday's 40-yard dash time ranged from between 4.18 seconds and 4.34 seconds.
 Adam Schefter, an ESPN reporter on hand at the event, had reported on Twitter that NFL scouts had clocked Holliday in as low as 4.21 during the workout.
 However, the NFL Network broadcast team record Holliday's two tries at unofficial times of 4.27 and 4.32, respectively, and ultimately published it as 4.34 seconds officially.

 Houston Texans

-Holliday was drafted by the Houston Texans in the 6th round of the 2010 draft.
+Holliday was selected by the Houston Texans in the sixth round of the 2010 NFL draft.
 Despite his speed, Holliday struggled on kickoff returns in the preseason.
 He was placed on IR because of a fracture in his thumb.
 On September 3, 2011, he was cut and then placed on the practice squad.
 On October 5, his practice squad contract was terminated and he was later added to the active roster, but was waived on October 25.
 He was later resigned and in Week 1 of the 2012 preseason versus the Carolina Panthers, he returned a kickoff return for a touchdown.
 The next week versus the San Francisco 49ers, he returned a punt for a touchdown.
 In the final preseason game versus the Minnesota Vikings, Holliday recorded his third touchdown in four games; this touchdown was a 76-yard punt return.
 Following the 2012 preseason, Holliday made the Houston Texans 53-man roster and was the starting punt and kick returner.
 Holliday was waived from the Texans on October 10, 2012, in a move to bolster an injury-depleted defense.
 Part of the reason Holliday was released was due to his fumbling problems.
 Trindon fumbled the ball 6 times in 2012, however losing only one of them.